sampsyo/cs6120/content/blog/2019-11-21-bug-finding/index.md

 ### Bug-Finding Performance as a Function of Test-Case Size

 The goal of designing Csmith is to find many defects quickly, and to what size the program should Csmith generate to achieve that goal becomes a question.
-When reporting the error, we preferred smaller programs over larger one because they are easier to debug and report.
-The figure below shows the experiment performed to learn the error number and runtime tradeoff given the same run-time.
+When reporting the error, the authors preferred smaller programs over larger one because they are easier to debug and report.
+The figure below shows the experiment performed to learn the error number and run-time trade-off given the same run time.

 *Discussion Questions:*
 1. Is there a big benefit in using small vs. large programs as tests?